 While a raffle fundraiser can be combined with virtually any special event, it can also be a successful Christmas fundraiser in and of itself.
-If your school or organization wants to raise $5,000 or even more on a fundraising raffle, you can certainly do so, by making some smart investments in your raffle.
+If your school or organization wants to raise $5,000 or even more on a fundraising raffle, you can certainly do so by making some smart investments in your raffle.
 Though you always want to ask for in-kind donations first, don’t limit your fundraising raffle to donated items.
 This is a mistake that many organizations make, as they want to keep all of the raffle proceeds.
 Yet organizations can raise far more money with desirable, high-value items.
 We’re not talking about $1 raffles here, in this case, donated prizes are fine and necessary to raise money.
-But if your school or organization wants to raise $5,000, $10,000 or even more on a fundraising raffle, you will likely need to purchase the grand prize.
-DoJiggy offers great auction travel packages that can be reserved and do not need to be purchased until after the raffle or when you have made enough money in proceeds to cover the cost of these unique experiences.
+But if your organization wants to raise $10,000 or even more on a fundraising raffle, you will likely need to purchase the grand prize or run a 50/50 cash pot.
+DoJiggy offers great auction travel packages that can be reserved and do not need to be purchased until after the raffle or when you have made enough money in event proceeds to cover the cost of these unique experiences.
 This also allows your organization to host a popular Winner’s Choice raffle, where the winner chooses from a list of vacation package options.

-DoJiggy offers a complete donation management system for fundraising raffles, where your organization’s volunteers collect raffle donations.
-With our crowdfunding software, each seller creates and manages a personal fundraising page and invites friends and family to make secure raffle donations on the page.
+DoJiggy offers a peer-to-peer donation management system for fundraising raffles, where your organization’s volunteers collect raffle donations.
+With our online raffle platform, each seller creates and manages a personal fundraising page and invites friends and family to make secure raffle donations on the page.
 Each donation of a certain amount qualifies the donor for a raffle ticket.
-An online tool like this makes it easy for your supporters to promote the raffle fundraiser and for the organization to track which students or groups (classes, clubs) raise the most money.
-Fundraising thermometers and leaderboards are included in your website template, so everyone can track fundraising progress.
+An online tool like this makes it easy for your supporters to promote the raffle fundraiser and for the organization to track which participants or groups (classes, clubs) raise the most money.
+Fundraising thermometers and leaderboards are included in your P2P raffle website template, so everyone can track fundraising progress.
 Ticket sellers can set up a link to their fundraising page on Facebook or other social media page, or email neighbors, co-workers, relatives, and anyone in their address book.
-The added incentive of offering prizes to the top fundraisers will help your organization or school raise more money on your next fundraising raffle.
+The added incentive of offering prizes to the top fundraisers will help your organization raise more money on your next raffle.

 Produce a School Concert Series

 A school concert series is a great holiday fundraiser for schools.
-Give the music department an opportunity to show off its talent and showcase holiday songs.
-Hold a concert each week during the month of December with solo performers, trios and duets.
+Allow the music department to show off its talent and showcase holiday songs.
+Hold a concert each week during the month of December with solo performers, trios, and duets.
 Add a night of choral music.
 Engage your community in your work and charge for each concert.
 Once the audience attends the first one, they’ll want more.
-Allow donors an opportunity to speak to the performers afterwards by hosting a VIP party.
+Allow donors an opportunity to speak to the performers afterward by hosting a VIP party with refreshments.
 Perhaps sell raffle tickets or host a bake sale during the intermission.
-Create a beautiful special event website to sell tickets online and include videos of student performances to get people excited.
+Create a beautiful special event website to sell tickets online and include videos of student performances to get people excited about the concerts.